The Measures of Academic Progress (MAP) Information

 Discuss the MAP scores with your child.
 Talk with your child in a hopeful way and make sure to point out what the child did well.
 Ask the child what he/she is proud of in the scores and where to improve next time.

-However, remember that the ranges and levels should not be the only determining factor in selecting reading materials for your child.
+However, remember that the ranges should not be the only determining factor in selecting reading materials for your child.
 Not all books have these designations, and it is important to choose topics and formats that are age appropriate and interesting to your child.

 How will teachers use this information?